yesvanthraja/CNN-ocr/README.md

 - `bnMom` (optional): Momentum for the moving average in batch normalization.

 ### Workflow:
-1. **Shortcut Connection Setup**: A shortcut connection is set to the input data.
-This aids in mitigating the vanishing gradient problem by allowing gradients to flow through the network more effectively.
-2. **Initial Batch Normalization and Activation**: The input tensor is first normalized and then passed through a ReLU activation function.
+1. **Initial Batch Normalization and Activation**: The input tensor is first normalized and then passed through a ReLU activation function.
-3. **Convolution Block**: This consists of three convolutional layers, each followed by batch normalization and ReLU activation.
+2. **Convolution Block**: This consists of three convolutional layers, each followed by batch normalization and ReLU activation.
 The first and last convolutional layers use `(1, 1)` kernels for reducing and then expanding the number of filters, respectively, while the middle layer uses a `(3, 3)` kernel for spatial processing.
 The stride of the middle convolution layer controls downsampling.
-4. **Dimensionality Reduction**: If `red` is `True`, the shortcut connection is passed through a `(1, 1)` convolutional layer to match the dimensions of the main path, facilitating element-wise addition.
+3. **Dimensionality Reduction**: If `red` is `True`, the shortcut connection is passed through a `(1, 1)` convolutional layer to match the dimensions of the main path, facilitating element-wise addition.
-5. **Skip Connection**: The output of the convolution block is added to the shortcut connection.
+4. **Skip Connection**: The output of the convolution block is added to the shortcut connection.

 ## Model Building (`build_model` method)